LelsersLasers/Notes/History/Notes.md

 There were a lot more specific details and it suggests/says that parts of Smith's accound was wrong or made up.

+## Homework Questions - 8/30

+1. According to William Bradford, what was the impetus behind writing the Mayflower Compact?
+2. What form of government does the Mayflower Compact seek to establish?
+Describe this government with reference to specific concepts and terms in the text.
+3. In what ways might this document be viewed as a “precursor” to the Declaration of Independence and the Constitution?
+In what ways is it different from these documents?